13pixlar/sticky-list/README.md

 Sticky List ships with a minimal stylesheet that is easy to override.
 The table has the class of `.sticky-list` attached to it which can be used to override the default styles.
 The stylesheet is located in `sticky-list/css/sticky-list_styles.css` in the plugins main directory.
 To override a style just copy it from <a href="https://github.com/13pixlar/sticky-list/blob/master/css/sticky-list_styles.css">sticky-list_styles.css</a> and paste it in your themes css-file, then modify the style to your liking.

-To style the View, Edit, Delete, Post, and Duplicate links you cas use these css classes:
+To style the View, Edit, Delete, Post, and Duplicate links you can use these CSS classes:

 ```
 .sticky-list-view